-Helen Andrew, 51, of Sheshatshiu spent seven years at the Yale residential school.
+Helen Andrew, 51, of Sheshatshiu spent seven years at the Yale residential school in North West River.

-“When I was taken from my parents in the 70s I was a little girl,” said Andrew, adding two of her sisters were also taken.
+“When I was taken from my parents in the 70s I was a little girl,” she said, adding two of her sisters were also taken.
 “There was sexual and physical abuse.”

-“I was speaking part English and Innu to them so they didn’t understand,” said Andrew.
+“I was speaking part English and Innu to them so they didn’t understand,” she recalled.

 She said they were nomadic people who migrated with the caribou.

 “When we were told to settle here that had a great, devastating effect on our culture,” she said.